Genetic Genealogy

 Databases I have used:

-Oldest known ancestor:
+Oldest known ancestors: